suryajeetlondhe/flutter_interview_questions/README.md

 ✨ **Interview Line:**
 "For local storage, I prefer **SQLite** for structured data and **Hive** for fast, key-value data.
 For cloud-based, real-time apps, I choose **Firebase Firestore** or **Realtime Database**, and for complex local storage, **Moor** is a great solution."

-Here's a clean and professional GitHub `README.md` description you can use:

 ---